masdy007/GettingAndCleaningData/README.md

 Generate 'Tidy Dataset' that consists of the average (mean) of each variable for each subject and each activity.

-The result is shown in tidy_dataset.txt also csv version is included.
+The result is shown in tidy_dataset.txt also csv version is included to be viewed on GitHub.